Bulgarian Greek Catholic Church: Second Uniat movement

 The Second Uniat movement started again in Kukush.
 In 1874, Nil Izvorov, the Bulgarian Orthodox bishop of Kukush, wrote a letter to the Bulgarian Uniat Bishop in Constantinople, Raphael Popov, saying that the will of the people in Macedonia was to join the Bulgarian Uniat Church.
 After that he sent a letter to the Pope as well, asking him for a union.
 His attempt of a union was successful, and in the same year he held services in his new capacity of a Uniat Catholic bishop.
 There are several interpretations of the reasons behind this union.
 Some authors stress Izvorov's personal motivation to go for a union.
 Two months after, Izvorov arrived in Kukush as an Orthodox bishop, he was called back to Constantinople by the Patriarchate and the Russian diplomatic services.
 Looking for a way to remain in Macedonia, he first approached some Anglican missionaries, but he did not get any support from them.
 Only after that, he turned to the Lazarists in Salonica and then to bishop Popov in Constantinople.
 Another researchers argued that Izvorov was not happy with his own position in the Exarchate, but added that the population too was not happy with the division of the local dioceses by the Patriarchate and the Bulgarian Exarchate and mistrusted both of them.
 That is why the ordinary people had an interest to join the Catholic Church.
 Historical sources show that the Ottoman government banned Izvorov from entering Kukush for several years.
 Bishop Popov took over his duties in Kukush, but in 1876 he died under unknown circumstances.
 In the same year Izvorov was promoted to be the Administering Bishop of all Uniat Bulgarians, directly subordinated to the Apostolic Delegate in Constantinople.
 After that he resumed his duties in Macedonia.
 That year, he became active once again in Central Macedonia, based at Kukush.
 In one five-year period, there were 57 Catholic villages, whilst the Bulgarian uniate schools in the Vilayet of Thessaloniki reached 64, including the Bulgarian Uniate Gymnasium at Thessaloniki.
 Several years later in 1883, he was promoted to Archbishop of all Uniat Bulgarians and went to Constantinople.
 As of 1883, there were already two apostolic vicars.
 Bishop Michail Petkov in Adrianople was responsible to Thrace and bishop Lazar Mladenov in Salonica to Macedonia, both subordinated to the archbishop Nil Izvorov in Constantinople.
 Earlier on the followers of Catholicism of the Eastern Rites had a joint hierarchy.
 In 1884 Izvorov went back to the Bulgarian Orthodox Church.
 The personality of Bishop Mladenov was not less controversial than that of Bishop Izvorov.
-After the High Porte cancelled his accreditation as Bishop on the demand of the French Consul in Salonica in 1894, Mladenov turned also to the Bulgarian Exarchate.
+After the High Porte cancelled his accreditation as Bishop on the demand of the French Consul in Salonica in 1894, Mladenov also turned to the Bulgarian Exarchate.
 Then he returned to the Uniate Church.
 Nevertheless, this was the end of his career, he stayed in a monastery until the end of his life.